Clary Sage: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Clary sage contains a combination of bioactive substances that interact with the physiological systems of our bodies and can have strong health benefits.

 Nervous System: Clary sage’s calming effects on the nervous system are primarily due to linalyl acetate and linalool.
-These substances have the ability to bind to receptors in the olfactory bulb upon inhalation, resulting in the transmission of a signal to the limbic system, our brain’s emotional center.
+These substances have the ability to bind to receptors in the olfactory bulb upon inhalation, resulting in the transmission of a signal to the limbic system, our brain’s center.
 By encouraging feelings of serenity and relaxation, this procedure can lessen stress and anxiety.

 Endocrine System: Clary sage may have an impact on our endocrine system, primarily because of its alleged estrogenic properties.
 Clary sage contains substances that mimic the effects of estrogen in the body and help maintain hormonal balance.
 Menstrual and menopausal symptoms may be lessened by this effect.
 To support these properties, more scientific data is still needed.